Be a Film Critic

 Before you even start to remember that you are already a film critic of your own.
 Always bear in mind too that you are writing because you want to have your thoughts and insights in certain movies you've watched.

 There are several avenues from which you can start this hobby or profession.
 Here are some ideas:

-- 5Radio or TV.Apply on a radio or TV station as a researcher or reporter because there's a thin possibility of getting an instant film critic job opening.
+- 5Apply on a radio or TV station as a researcher or reporter because there's a thin possibility of getting an instant film critic job opening.
 Use this experience as a training ground.
 When you get enough years of experience then express your interest to your superior.
 Continue on creating your personal online film critic page and share this to your boss.
-You might get noticed and be promotes to the job that you really want.Advertisement
+You might get noticed and be promotes to the job that you really want.Radio or TV.Advertisement